 Office of Admissions

 - Submit an official transcript from each high school attended.
 Transcripts will only be considered official when sent directly from the institution to UMHB via the address above.
 Final official transcripts must be submitted upon graduation and must include your graduation date and class rank.

 - Submit your scores from the SAT or ACT.
 The SAT or ACT score is required for all first-time college students.
 Students are also required to submit a writing sample score from the SAT or ACT.
-(All students take the writing portion on the SAT, but you must request it on the ACT) .
+(All students must request to take the writing portion on the SAT, and you must request it on the ACT).
 First-time college students aged 25 or older who do not rank in the upper half of their high school graduating class will be required to take the ACT or SAT.

 [ACT phone number (319) 337-1313; UMHB school code 4128]